 *This post contains affiliate links, see my disclosure policy for more information.*

 There aren’t a lot of secular communities, and there aren’t a lot of secular homeschoolers in our area either.
 Which means as a secular homeschooler it can be lonely if you are going to only be friends/socialize with like homeschoolers.

 As shy person, knowing no one, I have commented in homeschooling groups on Facebook to connect with like minded homeschoolers.
 Facebook homeschool groups are a great way to “meet” people and arrange get togethers.
 Search homeschool and your area on Facebook and see what you find.
 You just might find a great co-op.

 Secular Curriculum is Hard to Find

 I was so so happy when I discovered BookShark, because other than it, I didn’t know of a secular boxed curriculum.
 I have since found more secular curriculum, though not necessarily boxed curriculum.

-I don’t want to take a curriculum and work around a religion, I want it secular – open and go, especially for what you pay for it.
+I don’t want to take a curriculum and work around a religion, I want it secular – open and go, especially for what you pay for some curriculum.

-You can get workbooks that are without religion, which if you aren’t looking for a full curriculum, or are an eclectic homeschooler.
+You can get workbooks that are without religion, which if you aren’t looking for a full curriculum, or are an eclectic homeschooler, works great.
 We used this method for our first couple years and are back to this method and it’s great for us, especially as I have gotten more confident in homeschooling.